Denver Bulldogs: National Titles

-The Bulldogs would lose their opening game in a close match up against Orange County by a score of 23–18.
-Chris Candelaria would be best on ground for the Bulldogs.
-In the days later game, the Bulldogs would fall to Minnesota Freeze 3.2.20 to 4.6.30.
-To finish the tournament the Bulldogs would show a bit of heart and beat the previous year's premiers, the Austin Crows, 5.5.35 to 1.3.9.
-The reserves first match of the tournament would be a comfortable 54 -18 win over the Houston LoneStars.
-In the last match up of day 1 the Bulldogs reserves would have a very easy win 81–9 against the Minnesota Freeze Reserves.
-After a terrific opening day the Denver Reserves would tangle with Tulsa Buffaloes for Pool A honors.
-For a chance at a spot in the grand final, the Denver reserves would beat the Tulsa Buffaloes 31–17.
-The show down of division four would see Denver take on North Carolina.
-The balanced side of the Denver reserves would eventually lose by 14 points to the fast-paced North Carolina Tigers.
+The Bulldogs lost their opening game in a close match up against Orange County by a score of 23–18.
+Chris Candelaria was best on ground for the Bulldogs.
+In the days later game, the Bulldogs fell to Minnesota Freeze 3.2.20 to 4.6.30.
+To finish the tournament the Bulldogs beat the previous year's premiers, the Austin Crows, 5.5.35 to 1.3.9.
+The reserves first match of the tournament was a comfortable 54 -18 win over the Houston LoneStars.
+In the last match up of day 1 the Bulldogs reserves had a very easy win 81–9 against the Minnesota Freeze Reserves.
+After a terrific opening day the Denver Reserves tangled with Tulsa Buffaloes for Pool A honors.
+For a chance at a spot in the grand final, the Denver reserves beat the Tulsa Buffaloes 31–17.
+The show down of division four saw Denver take on North Carolina.
+The balanced side of the Denver reserves eventually lost by 14 points to the fast-paced North Carolina Tigers.

-The Denver Lady Bulldogs would allow a total of eight points in their first two games with wins over the Boston/Columbus/Minnesota combo and a squeaky win over the new-look Calgary Kookaburras have them at 2-0 after Saturday.
+The Denver Lady Bulldogs allowed a total of eight points in their first two games with wins over the Boston/Columbus/Minnesota combo and a squeaky win over the new-look Calgary Kookaburras have them at 2-0 after Saturday.
 This gave the ladies their 19th straight win at nationals.
-The Lady Bulldogs would take on the San Francisco Iron Maidens and go into the half time break with an 8-point lead.
-With a close game the Lady Bulldogs, having some of the best players in the country at their disposal, would finish the game winning 15–4.
-Twannia Clark, who would be named Best and Fairest, would be her normal speedy self, knifing through the West Coast defense.
-The Lady Bulldogs would win their 21st straight game and add another ring to their collective thumbs, taking their 5th consecutive title home.
+The Lady Bulldogs took on the San Francisco Iron Maidens and go into the half time break with an 8-point lead.
+With a close game the Lady Bulldogs, having some of the best players in the country at their disposal, finished the game winning 15–4.
+Twannia Clark, who was named Best and Fairest, was her normal speedy self, knifing through the West Coast defense.
+The Lady Bulldogs won their 21st straight game and their 5th consecutive title.